-Martin O'Neill returns to Celtic at 73 - Who are the oldest managers currently at clubs in Europe?
+Martin O'Neill returns again to Celtic at 73 - Who are the oldest managers currently at clubs in Europe?

 Over the last two years, key players like Matt O'Riley, Kyogo Furuhashi and Nicolas Kuhn have been allowed to go on their merry way with no adequate replacements identified.

-O'Neill is beloved by Celtic fans due to his exploits in the early noughties, leading the club to a domestic treble in his first season and, of course, the UEFA Cup Final in Seville in 2003.
+The Irishman is beloved by Celtic fans due to his exploits in the early noughties, leading the club to a domestic treble in his first season and, of course, the UEFA Cup Final in Seville in 2003.
 In all, he won seven trophies in his time at Celtic Park.

 Oldest Managers Working in Europe Right Now